LRZ-CXS-Teaching/Julia26-course/S2_performance.md

 ## Hands-on
 Don't be confused.
-The hands-on may not be related to Performance directly, but also to see Julia programming styles and patterns in real-life applications.
+The hands-on may not be related to "performance" directly, but also to show Julia programming styles and patterns in real-life applications.

 * Containers and Algorithms (data handling patterns)
 * Plotting and Curve Fitting (Mandelbrot-/Julia-sets; 3 schemes to fit curves to data)